Close Alert Banner

 Salon and spa workers

 The Ministry of Health requires health departments to inspect all salons and spas in Ontario.
-In Durham Region, we inspect them at least once a year.
-We do more inspections if we receive complaints or if the salon or spa needs a follow-up visit.
+In Durham Region, we inspect at least once a year.
+We do more inspections if we receive complaints or if the studio needs a follow-up visit.

 • Cleaning